 TAIT entered into a new Signatory Airline Use and Lease Agreement for a term beginning July 1, 2019, and continuing until June 30, 2024, unless otherwise terminated in accordance with its terms.
+TAIT submitted a three year amend and extend agreement to the Signatory Airlines to be effective July 1, 2024.
+As of June 30, 2024, TAIT has not received signed agreements but is proceeding as if they are effective as of July 1, 2024.
 During the initial Term only, rates, fees and charges do not change.
 Pursuant to each Use and Lease Agreement, each Signatory Airline, upon the consent of the Airport, has the option to extend the term of its Agreement for two additional three-year terms, or to June 30, 2030.
 The revenue sharing component of the Airport-Airline Use and Lease Agreement is based upon Airport liquidity thresholds ("Days of Cash", as defined under the Agreement).
 The first threshold is met when the Airport reaches 365 Days of Cash.
-When the Airport reaches this threshold, the revenue share to Signatory Airlines will be 10% of net revenues.
-As the Days of Cash thresholds go up (400 days, 487 days, 609 days, 730 days) the net revenue share scales up in increments of 25%, 30%, and 40%, respectively.
+When the Airport reaches this thresholds go up (400 days, 487 days, 609 days, 730 days) the net revenue share scales up in increments of 25%, 30%, and 40%, respectively.
 The maximum threshold is 730 Days of Cash, and the net revenue share would be 50%.
 Provided the threshold for liquidity is met in any given fiscal year, the revenue share is allocated to each signatory based upon their market share at the Airport.

-Signatory Airline Terminal rental rates for FY23, and FY22 ranged from \$24.22 to \$96.88 per square foot.
-Signatory landing fees were \$3.62 per 1000 lbs for FY23 and FY22.
+Signatory Airline Terminal rental rates for FY24, and FY23 ranged from \$24.22 to \$96.88 per square foot.
+Signatory landing fees were \$3.62 per 1000 lbs for FY24 and FY23.